-Yes.
-Registered prisoners will be able to participate in the August 8 general elections.
-In accordance with the law, the Independent Electoral and Boundaries Commission conducted voter registration in 118 prisons nationwide to allow eligible prisoners to exercise their right to vote.29 A prisoner who is registered as a voter will only vote for a presidential candidate of his or her choice.
+the law, the Independent Electoral and Boundaries Commission conducted voter registration in 118 prisons nationwide to allow eligible prisoners to exercise their right to vote.35 A prisoner who is registered as a voter will only vote for a presidential candidate of his or her choice.
 Eligible prisoners must be a Kenyan citizen, 18 years of age and above, and have an original Kenyan identification card or valid passport.